-Whilst many of our Asian clients have family business that have been operating through many generations they are struggling to adopt and keep up with the change in technologies.
-Our Advisors are well versed in understanding these challenges and we can often provide signiﬁcant and valuable advice to many of our clients operating within family structures.
+Whilst many of our clients have family business that have been operating through many generations they are struggling to adopt and keep up with the change in technologies.
+Our Advisers are well versed in understanding these challenges and we can often provide significant and valuable advice to many of our clients operating within family structures.

-After having established a trusted relationship with our clients many of them choose to have us help them structure their investments to provide for the smooth transfer of their wealth as an integral part of their wider wealth succession structures.
+After having established a trusted relationship with our clients, many of them choose to have us help them structure their investments to provide for the smooth transfer of their wealth as an integral part of their wider wealth succession structures.

-As part of our service our Advisors are trained to talk through the issues, listen and help advise clients as to the best distribution strategies and the appropriate structures that are needed in order to make the process as smooth and painless as possible.
+As part of our service our Advisers are trained to talk through the issues, listen and help advise clients as to the best distribution strategies and the appropriate structures that are needed in order to make the process as smooth and painless as possible.
 This may be of particular importance to those who may have spouses that are not used to taking financial responsibility.